Disclaimer: This review and taste panel was done completely independently with no sponsorship from any brand of protein bar.

 Group 1: The Best Classic High Protein/Meal Replacement Bar

-A little background info: These bars are typically the most predominant on the protein bar shelf.
-They’re the “original” protein bars, and are generally meant to be used as a meal replacement or supplement for very active people who need a lot of on-the-go calories.
+Background: These bars are typically the most predominant on the protein bar shelf or the “original” protein bars.
+They are generally meant to be used as a meal replacement or supplement for very active people who need a lot of on-the-go calories.
 They’re easy to find at almost any gas station, drug store, or grocery store.
 They can be a little on the pricey side, but if you compare the cost (and nutrition) to a fast food meal, I think they’re a decent option.

 Here are the contenders:

 As you can see, many of these bars have a lot of calories, fat, and protein packed into them.
 Since fat, carbs, and protein all contain calories, the ones that are highest in protein tend to be higher in overall calories as well.

 Whey or Soy protein on it’s own doesn’t taste great, so manufacturers often need to add plenty of tasty fat and sugar to cover up the “protein” taste.
 Depending on your personal nutrition plan some of these might be too high in calories, but if you really love the taste of a certain bar, just eat half and save the rest for another day!

 I would also encourage anyone to exercise a bit of caution with the bars that use sugar alcohols as a sweetener.
 These substances can cause considerable gastrointestinal upset in some people (even in relatively small amounts).
 If you find you often get an upset stomach, abdominal craps, gas, bloating, or diarrhea after eating protein bars it may be due to the sugar alcohols- choose ones with natural sweeteners instead!

 Here are the notes from the taste panel we conducted…